Avocado Cilantro Hummus

 Here’s what I did.

 Drain and rinse garbanzo beans (chick peas).
 Mash with a fork.

-Place garbanzo beans, garlic, jalapeno, soy sauce, salt, olive oil, water and lemon in a food processor or blender.
+Place garbanzo beans, garlic, jalapeno, gluten free soy sauce, salt, olive oil, water and lemon in a food processor or blender.

 Add sesame tahini (ground sesame seeds and cilantro.